umut23k1rc3/muziniyet/README.md

 Responses are ephemeral, meaning only the user can see them.

-🧠 Reusable Components from Previous Projects
+🧠 REUSABLE COMPONENTS FROM PREVIOUS PROJECTS

 The following components are standard Discord bot patterns and can be reused: